 Many of the world's greatest writers, scholars, and icons have collaborated with John Smelcer, including John Updike who edited The Binghamton Poems, Noam Chomsky and Steven Pinker with The Complete Ahtna Poems and The Ahtna Noun Dictionary, John's friend Carl Sagan with Tracks, Gary Snyder with In the Shadows of Mountains and Raven, Denise Levertov and Allen Ginsberg with Songs from an Outcast (UCLA, 2000), Norman Mailer and Nobelist Saul Bellow with John's (unpublished) novel Cain (John was colleagues with Mailer's son, Michael), Chinua Achebe and Ursula K. Le Guin with Stealing Indians, Michael Dorris, James Welch, James Michener, John Gardner and JD Salinger with ALASKAN: Stories from the Great Land, Ted Hughes (Sylvia Plath's ex-husband) with Raven Speaks (Incidentally, John was friends with Nicholas Hughes, the son of Hughes and Sylvia Plath, before his death in Fairbanks, Alaska in March 2009), and Nobelist Seamus Heaney who co-wrote a poem with John at a pub in Dublin.
 The Dalai Lama graciously provided a foreword to John's The Alutiiq Noun Dictionary and also co-authored a poem with him.
 R. Crumb illustrated John's poem "The Book of Genesis, Revised for American Indian History.
 David Roberts, Jon Krakauer's (Into Thin Air) mentor and one of the world's greatest mountain climbers, helped edit John's forthcoming novel, Savage Mountain.

 John has twice served as a nominator for the $625,000 MacArthur Foundation "Genius" Fellowships.
 With Jack Zipes, John co-authored "The Story-Telling Instinct: Why Fairy Tales Stick."
 With Seth Lerer, John co-authored "Beowulf and the English Literary Tradition."
 With Joel Gardner, John co-authored "Thirty Years Later: A Conversation on John Gardner."
 With Donald Pease and Robyn Wiegman, John co-authored "American Studies at a Crossroads."
 At the turn of the millineum, John co-authored "The Future of Poetry in America" with X. J. Kennedy and Dana Gioia.
 With Joseph Bruchac he co-wrote "The Boarding School Experience in American Indian Literature" and "The Dawes Act and the Great American Indian Lands Grab."
 His essay "We Are Still Here" is about how contemporary Native American literature re-visions American history.
 With Lucille Clifton, who he met at the 2006 Geraldine R. Dodge Poetry Festival, he co-authored "Identity, Multigenrism, and the Historicity of Jean Toomer's Cane," a reexamination of that seminal book and the rise of the Harlem Renaissance.
 "The Hughes-Plath Family Tree" is a recollection of John's friendships with Ted and Nick Hughes.
 John and Ted co-wrote the poem "Beowraven" over pints of Guinness in a pub in England in 1997.
 "The Lion Sleeps Tonight" is a memoir of John's friendship with John Updike.
 "Broken Man on Blue Water" is a memoir about Michael Dorris.
 John's memoir "Man of Words and Grace" is about his long-time friendship with Irish Nobelist Seamus Heaney.
+"America's Scrappy Novelist (and Poet?)" is a memoir about John's friendship with Norman Mailer.
 In "Writer from the Far North" John is hailed as Alaska's modern day Jack London.
-John and Tobias Wolff have the distinction of being the only two fiction writers to have their stories published in Powder, the world's premiere downhill skiing magazine.
 Since 1995, John Smelcer has been associate publisher and poetry editor at Rosebud, one of the premiere literary magazines in America, where he has edited and published work by many of the world’s greatest writers and pop icons, including Stephen King, John Updike, Studs Terkel, Seamus Heaney, Elie Wiesel, Ray Bradbury, Norman Mailer, Chinua Achebe, Alice Walker, Pope John Paul II, The Dalai Lama, Paul McCartney, and Michael Jackson (John worked closely with Michael Jackson editing his poems/lyrics for a proposed book of poetry).
 Poems published in Rosebud have been selected for The Best American Poetry.
 Few American poetry editors have led a national magazine for as many years.

 John Smelcer has taught literature, creative writing, and Native American Studies for a quarter of a century.
 He has given over a hundred public readings worldwide, and he is represented by one of the world's premiere speaker agencies.
 He has been the keynote speaker at university convocations and commencements and at such venues as the Smithsonian's Museum of the American Indian.
 For his contributions to ethnic studies, ethnic American literature, and diversity in higher education, Baruch College of Manhattan, the most ethnically diverse college in America, asked John to deliver the keynote address at their fall 2009 Convocation.
 In 2010, John was nominated for the University of Alaska-Fairbanks' Distinguished Alumni Award.
 In November 2012, John delivered the keynote address for the FBI's annual National Native American Heritage Program held in New York City.
 The program is mandated for all federal agencies by Presidential Executive Order to increase diversity awareness.
 Professor Smelcer has held distinguished professorships and residencies around the the world.
 From 2006-2011, he was the Clifford D. Clark Fellow of English and Creative Writing at Binghamton University, the honors campus of the State University of New York, where he was named one of the most prolific writers in the history of the university.
 In March 2010, John received an Award for Excellence in Research.
 In the fall of 2011, The student newspaper named him one of the university's most interesting, inspirational, and remarkable professors.
 In 2013, John was recommended to The White House to receive the Presidential Citizen's Medal for his enduring efforts to preserve America's Native heritage.